Last Updated on 9 July 2021 by Dan

 And there’s a few reasons I’m particularly wary of debt traps here, and see it as more of a risk than elsewhere:

-The first is that Klarna is largely targeting themselves at young millennials, people in the 18-30 age bracket who may not realise the impact of this kind of thing, and are also on the lower incomes that may place them in a vulnerable position of finding they can’t make a payment and starting this off.
-In some but not all cases, they may be less likely to think about the longer term impact to their finances.
+The first is that Klarna is largely targeting themselves at young millennials, people in the 18-30 age bracket who are more likely to face uncertainty with their income, and are face lower incomes that may place them in a vulnerable position of finding they can’t make a payment and starting the debt cycle.
+In some but not all cases, member of this group may be less likely to think longer term about impacts their finances.

 The second is that Klarna is largely focused on the purchase of non-essential goods – most of the retailers I’ve seen it appear on have been clothes sellers for example.
 Sometimes you’re forced to take on debt for the really unexpected and severe shocks in life, but I’d always say borrowing for what is ultimately a non-essential purchase is a pure no-no.